This is the second installment in our #RideTheCosmos series. Our first article offers a primer on IST and the upcoming launch.

 The next minting mechanism to launch is user-controlled vaults.
 Vaults enable a user to mint IST using IBC-native assets.
 Users can easily retrieve their initial collateral by paying back the minted IST and any associated fees.
 If the value of the Vault’s collateral falls below the liquidation threshold, the vault is automatically liquidated by a smart contract.

 The BLDer DAO can vote to add new collateral assets available over IBC to the vault system.
-Minting limits are controlled per collateral asset by the Inter Protocol Economic Committee.
+Minting limits are controlled per collateral asset by the Inter Protocol Economic Committee. ** Update December 2023: Vaults launched in June.
+ATOM was the first asset available for minting IST.
+In November stATOM was added.
+New collateral assets are currently being discussed by the community.

 BLD Boost is a mechanism that allows stakers of Agoric BLD to mint a limited amount of IST by borrowing against future staking rewards.